-1. Homework: There will be a homework assignment due approximately every week.
+- 1. Homework: There will be a homework assignment due approximately every week.
 This will be due by 5pm on the date indicated on the assignment.
-Homework turned in after the deadline will be subject to a penalty of at least a 10% reduction in maximum grade for each half hour increment (rounded up) that the work is late.
+Homework turned in after the deadline will be subject to a penalty of at least a 5% reduction in maximum grade for each half hour increment (rounded up) that the work is late.
 It is in your best interests to work by yourself on the homework problems but collaboration is acceptable.
 You can discuss the broad outlines of problem solutions with your colleagues but must write your final solutions independently.
-You are also encouraged to consult me for help with homework problems.
+You are also encouraged to consult me for help with homework problems. - 2.
+Group Exercises: There will be structured group exercises during certain classes.
+Each group's response will be graded and all members of the group will receive the same grade.
+You must attend the class meetings in order to receive credit for these.
+Graded for completeness and correctness.
+Attendance is required to receive credit.